Beyond the First Day: 5 Ways Reboarding Boosts Employee Engagement

 Creating a psychologically safe workplace encourages employees to communicate openly and work more closely together to resolve mistakes.

-Psychological safety refers to a shared belief within an organization that employees can (and should) take risks, express ideas or concerns, ask questions, and admit their shortcomings—all which is done without fear of negative consequences.
+Psychological safety refers to a shared belief within an organization that employees can (and should) take risks, express ideas or concerns, ask questions, and admit their shortcomings—all of which is done without fear of negative consequences.

 Reboarding promotes psychological safety at work in several important ways: